OpenTermsArchive/contrib-versions/Microsoft/Privacy Policy.md

 When you share your OneDrive content with your friends via a link, an email with the link is sent to those friends.
 The link contains an authorization code that allows anyone with the link to access your content.
 If one of your friends sends the link to other people, they will also be able to access your content, even if you did not choose to share the content with them.
 To revoke permissions for your content on OneDrive, sign in to your account and then select the specific content to manage the permission levels.
 Revoking permissions for a link effectively deactivates the link.
 No one will be able to use the link to access the content unless you decide to share the link again.

 Files managed with OneDrive for Business are stored separately from files stored with your personal OneDrive.
-OneDrive for Business collects and transmits personal data for authentication, such as your email address and password, which will be transmitted to Microsoft and/or to the provider of your Office 365 service.
+OneDrive for Business collects and transmits personal data for authentication, such as your email address and password, which will be transmitted to Microsoft and/or to the provider of your Microsoft 365 or Office 365 service.

 Top of page OutlookOutlook